 1000-8000 CFM and 150-250 MPH

-Have a look at my guide explaining leaf blower CFM and MPH measurements in a bit more detail.
+Read my guide about leaf blower CFM and MPH measurements to learn more about these important buying factors.

 To summarize, you have the following options to consider when looking for a new leaf blower: